glouppe/talk-neural-lfi/talk.md

 A stochastic simulator implicitly defines a probability distribution by sampling pseudo-random numbers.

-.bold[Scientific simulators are probabilistic programs!].
+.bold[Scientific simulators are probabilistic programs!]

 ---